aws/aws-cdk-go/awscdk/awsrds/README.md

 	EnableDataApi: jsii.Boolean(true),
 })
 cluster.GrantDataApiAccess(fn)
-// It is necessary to grant the function access to the secret associated with the cluster for `DatabaseCluster`. cluster.Secret.GrantRead(fn)
 ```

 **Note**: To invoke the Data API, the resource will need to read the secret associated with the cluster.